The Effect of Alcohol intake on Brain White Matter Microstructural Integrity: A New Causal Inference Framework for Incomplete Phenomic Data: Method

 where the estimated weight $\hat{\omega}_{xi}$ is solved by maximizing $\prod_{i\in \{i|X_i=x\}}{\omega}_{xi}$ with respect to constraints ${\omega}_{xi}>0$, $\sum_{i\in \{i|X_i=x\}}{\omega}_{xi}=1$, and $\sum_{i\in \{i|X_i=x\}}{\omega}_{xi}\hat{\bfg}_{xi}=\bfzero$, with

-In particular, the constraint $\sum_{i\in \{i|X_i=x\}}{\omega}_{xi}\hat{\bfg}_{xi}=\bfzero$ is imposed such that the weight $\hat{\omega}_{xi}$ calibrates the covariate distribution of the corresponding group to that of the entire population, thus leading to a consistent estimator of the population mean potential outcome $\tau(x)$. \red{The original estimator} was first proposed by \cite{han2013estimation} \red{under the context of missing data}, in which generalized linear models was used to \red{fit missing data and outcome conditional mean models}.
-They proved that the resulting estimator was consistent if one of the $J_1+J_2$ models was correctly specified and was less sensitive to extreme PS values compared to traditional PS weighting methods}.
-In this paper, we broaden its use \red{to causal inference with a multi-categorical exposure and} by applying advanced machine learning.
+In particular, the constraint $\sum_{i\in \{i|X_i=x\}}{\omega}_{xi}\hat{\bfg}_{xi}=\bfzero$ is imposed such that the weight $\hat{\omega}_{xi}$ \revisetwo{calibrates the covariate distribution} of the corresponding group to that of the entire population, thus leading to a consistent estimator of the population mean potential outcome $\tau(x)$. \red{The original estimator} was first proposed by \cite{han2013estimation} \red{under the context of missing data}, in which generalized linear models were used to \red{fit missing data and outcome CM models}}.
+In this paper, we broaden its use \red{to causal inference with a multi-categorical exposure and} incorporate advanced machine learning into estimation.